Harry Allis

 Harry Dean Allis (April 22, 1928 - September 6, 2006) was an American football placekicker.
 He played college football for the University of Michigan from 1948 to 1950.
-He was the leading scorer in the Big Ten Conference during the 1948 season and helped lead the 1948 Michigan Wolverines football team to an undefeated 10-0 record and a national championship.
+He was the leading scorer in the Big Ten Conference during the 1948 season and helped lead the 1948 Michigan Wolverines football team to an undefeated 10–0 record and a national championship.
 He also helped lead the 1950 Michigan Wolverines football team to a Big Ten championship, including victories in the Snow Bowl and the 1951 Rose Bowl.

-Early years
+Early life

 Allis was born in 1928.
 He was raised in Flint, Michigan.

 University of Michigan

 Allis enrolled at the University of Michigan in 1947.
 He played on the all-freshman football team coached by Wally Weber in 1947.

 1948 season

 As a sophomore, Allis played for Michigan's 1948 national championship team that finished undefeated and untied with a 10-0 record.
 As a 20-year-old sophomore, Allis played at the end position for the 1948 and also handled placekicking and punting responsibilities.
 Serving in multiple roles, Allis scored 47 points for the Wolverines (three touchdowns and 29 extra point kicks) to become the leading scorer in the Big Ten Conference during the 1948 season.
 He also completed a streak of 14 straight extra point conversions without a miss.
 His scoring tally was as follows: